Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 	Assigned when a domain user or group  is created
 	Used by AD to identify objects internally

+# Leaf Objects
+***
+	Objects that are unable to house other objects
+## Contact object
+***
+	Type of leaf object
+	Represents an external user
+	No SID only GUID
+		Not a security principal
 # NTDS.dit file
 ***
 	The heart of AD